Career Definition for an Aviation Technologist

 Employment and Salary Outlook

-The BLS reported that the field of aircraft mechanics and service technicians was expected to grow only 1% from 2014-2024.
-The median salary for these workers was $58,370 in May 2015.
+The BLS reported that the field of aircraft mechanics and service technicians was expected to grow 5% from 2016-2026.
+The median annual salary for these workers was $61,020 as of May 2017.